catalystdao/catalyst-documentation/src/content/docs/generalised-incentives/integrate.md

     approvedEscrows[escrow] = true;
   }

   // We need to validate senders.
-Lets define a custom error for our approval modifier. error NotApprovedEscrow();
+Lets define a custom error for our modifier. error NotApprovedEscrow();
   // Validating function inputs if most often done with modifiers as it reduces
   // code reuse.
 We will define onlyEscrow() as a check on msg.sender.